ThinkLoveShare/sources/content/coding/website_migration.en.md

 ---

-## Why changing ?
+## Why change ?

-I used to write from time to time on [thinkloveshare.blogspot.com](https://thinkloveshare.blogspot.com) which will soon be retired, replaced by [thinkloveshare.com](https://thinkloveshare.com).
+I used to write from time to time on thinkloveshare.blogspot.com which will soon be retired, replaced by [thinkloveshare.com](https://thinkloveshare.com).
 I decided to change for quite a few reasons, here's the story:

  * Code format